College & Career Planning

 Recommendation Letters & High School Highlights Sheets

 Counselors will provide letters of recommendation for colleges and scholarships that require these documents.
 Students shall submit their completed high school “Brag Sheet” to Ms. Rowe electronically.
 Requests will be completed within 10 days of receiving the student’s paperwork, so pay close attention to deadlines and plan ahead!
-Here is a PDF Fillable Form and a Word Document.
-Please use the one that works best for you and submit it electronically.
+Download this Word Document to complete your "Brag Sheet" and submit it by email or provide a printed copy.